Greenmouse-Experts/Talctech-backend/README.md

 # Talctech-backend

-## Download the zip file and extract it on your PC
+## Download the zip file in the public folder and extract it on your PC